 The LEARN Curriculum

 Several innovative features have been incorporated into the LEARN curriculum.
-These include transition courses at the beginning of each phase of the curriculum and Translational Pillars throughout the clinical phases of the curriculum.
+These include transition courses at the beginning of each phase of the curriculum.

 Other components of the LEARN curriculum reflect our commitment to providing students with unique opportunities and tailoring our education to their needs and interests.
 These include: